f5devcentral/f5-professional-services/CONTRIBUTING.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on it.

 Please, submit one pull request per major item and name it properly.

-Inform:
+As an example:
 Title with a short informative summary of the pull request - (e.g. Adding f5-big-ip-tool-xyz)
 Description: Add details explaining the PR for the reviewer